 Our religious education curriculum follows the Hertfordshire Agreed Syllabus for Religious Education supported by the Emmanuel Project resource.
 This resource provides children with a wide range of inspiring opportunities following a three-step learning process of Engage, Enquire and Evaluate.

 Christian Values Education plays an important part of the curriculum at Hertford St Andrew.
 Each half-term the whole school focuses on a chosen value and time is devoted to explore the value through Collective Worship, Religious Education and PSHE.

 Collective Worship at Hertford St Andrew is very much part of our daily school life.
-It is planned based on our half-termly values and any religious festivals.
-Collective Worship is child friendly and interactive.
-It includes Bible readings, songs and hymns, as well as times for reflection and prayer.
+It allows time and space for reflection and promotes the spiritual, moral and cultural development of our children.
 As a Church of England school, our worship is an integral part of each school day.
 Collective Worship is child friendly and interactive and is supported by our Worship and Wellbeing Ambassadors.

 Worship is led by a range of adults (and children) including the Headteacher, class teachers, Reverend Alan and Tracy Plumpton (from Hertford St Andrew Church), our Wellbeing and Worship Ambassadors and visitors from the wider community.
 Worship includes Bible readings, songs and hymns, current affairs, British Values, wellbeing topics and PSHCE.
 It promotes pro-social behaviours.